"To The Men in White: Another viewpoint"

 your own roots, where you were once an opposition party too.
 You focused

-forgot your voters and you forgot why you are governing Singapore.
+so much on hanging on to your power, you forgot your original vision, you forgot your voters and you forgot why you are governing Singapore.
 These are more general statements and accusations.
 Where are the substantiations?

 4) Power breeds fear and paranoia